Manage Database Users

 While a SingleStore Helios user can log into the Cloud Portal and run SQL commands via the SQL Editor, the same SingleStore Helios username cannot be used to log into a database from a third-party SQL client or development tool.

-To log into a SingleStore Helios database from a third-party SQL client or development tool, you must first add a database user.
+To log into a SingleStore database from a third-party SQL client or development tool, you must first add a database user.

 As a workspace's admin